lidont/lidont/README.md

 `changeAdmin(address newAdmin)`: change the admin account to `newAdmin`.

 ## Add/remove a valid output pipe
 `toggleValidOutput(address output)`: toggle the validity of address `output` as an output pipe.

+# Output Pipe Functionality
-A valid output pipe should be a smart contract implementing a function `receive(address user) payable` that receives ether for `user`, and which will regularly have Lidont minted directly into its balance.
+A valid output pipe should be a smart contract implementing the following functions:
+  - `receive(address user) payable`: receives ether for `user`.
+  - `receiveReward(address from, uint256 amount) nonpayable`: signals availability of `amount` Lidont rewards (which can be transferred from `from`).